 HI 382 The Second World War Era 3 credits

 This course will allow students to examine the period of the Second World War in considerable depth.
 The origins of the war and subsequent diplomacy, the military dimension of the conflict, the Holocaust, and the impact of the war away from the front lines will all be themes of the course.
 The diversity of experience between 1939-1945 is striking.
 This course does not attempt to be a survey, but rather will seek to give students the opportunity to examine some of the most significant and controversial issues of the period.
-Offered Spring semester, odd-numbered years.
+Offered Fall semester, even-numbered years.

 HI 411 The Holocaust 3 credits

 An examination of the destruction of European Jewry within Nazi-dominated Europe.
 The origins of, development of and response to the Holocaust will be assessed using a variety of resources.
 Offered at the discretion of the department.
-(Note: The department will offer this class as an "Interdisciplinary Learning Course" in conjunction with the theology department.
+(Note: The department will offer this class as an "Interdisciplinary Learning Course" or ILC in conjunction with the theology department.
 The course meets CORE requirements in history and theology.
 Please contact Dr. Chris Fuller or Dr. Gillian Glaes for more information.
 Scheduled next for the spring of 2014.)